 The Centre is funded by the Ministry of Justice and Attorney General, as well as the City of Regina, Community Initiatives Fund and the Government of Canada.
 We are also supported by generous donations from individuals, businesses and various community enhancement funds.

-President - Patrick Innes
+President - Amy Baldwin

-Vice President - Andrew Zulkoski
+Vice President - Kennya Bhimji

 Treasurer - Don Hansen